manepiliposyan/cisc813/README.md

 Each pddl domain is used for a single problem.
 Currently the only domain available is `domain-final before automation.pddl`.
 This represents a sample domain file that will be used as a model when creating automation of the PDDL files. `test_problem-final before automation.pddl` is the PDDL problem file counterpart.

+The PDDL files can be run using the lama-first planner, the plan length should be 213 steps.

 #### Still under work

 Creating baseline domains and problem files.
 These will be added once automation of these files is completed.